ogoodwin505/census_dimreduction_autoencoder/README.md

 4. Produce values, plots and maps analysing the geographic distubutions of the errors (Figs 4-7)
 5. Analyse specific Output Areas for results

 Each of the notebooks can be run in isolation, with the outputs of each stage being saved to /data.
-These outputs are all available in the figshare data folder
+These outputs are all available in the figshare data folder.
 Stage 2 is time consuming to run (several hours depending on PC) as it trains Autoencoder models for a varity of parameter points.

+## Data Sources

+All data required to repreduce the results is included in the figshare directory.

+The original sources are;